 Reason 5: Inability to overcome challenges

 Exactly – sometimes things can go wrong, even if you have a plan, a great team, and adequate resources.
-There are a number of challenges that must be overcome in order to complete a software project successfully.
+Some challenges must be overcome to complete a software project successfully.
 Some of the other most common challenges include:

 - Defining the project’s scope correctly – not including too much or excluding too little can lead to delays and cost overruns.

-- Balancing the client’s needs with those of the developer – ensuring that both parties are happy with what is being created is essential for a successful project.
+- Balancing the client’s needs with the developer’s – ensuring that both parties are happy with what is being created is essential for a successful project.

 - Limitations beyond your control – Delayed deliveries or lack of materials in stock may slow down your project.